The Dirty Secrets of the Global Hair Trade: Julie Bindel

 Hair brokers scour villages, towns and cities, searching for long-haired women and girls to target with offers of cash.
 More than 20 percent of households in Ukraine are headed by single mothers.
 Overall, 60 percent of Ukrainian citizens live below the poverty line.
 It is a perfect place for profiteers to hunt their prey.

-Much of the global hair trade, thriving in countries such as China, India and Peru, relies on communities where long, natural hair is an integral component of feminized beauty, and where the girls and women are poor enough to take the drastic step of selling it .
+Much of the global hair trade, thriving in countries such as China, India and Peru, relies on communities where long, natural hair is an integral component of feminized beauty, and where the girls and women are poor enough to take the drastic step of selling it.

 The hair trade involves the creation of hair extensions for well-off Western women who want the illusion of having long, flowing locks.
 Once the brokers have their hands on the product, the buyers take over, selling the hair to the highest bidder, including salon owners and trade shows.
 I visited one salon in London that deals with human hair and charges clients up to $500 for 20-inch extensions.
 The salon paid less than $100 for the product.
 I was told that clients were not interested in the original owner of the hair—only that the product was untreated and clean.
 When I explained that I was critical of the industry and considered it exploitation to farm hair this way, the manager refused to let me name the salon.